yoon-bang/BEST/README.md

 ##### Access Point & Beacons → Smartphone
 - Access Point & Beacons → Smartphone
-  - The smartphone start to collect UUID, Major, Minor value of the beacons.
+  - The smartphone start to collect UUID, Major, Minor value of the beacons

-  - Calculates the RSSI of the access point and the beacons.
+  - Calculates the RSSI of the access point and the beacons

-  - Filters the data by Kalman Filter.
+  - Filters the data by Kalman Filter

 ##### Smartphone ↔ Cloud Server
 - Smartphone → Cloud Server
   - Sends user's location

 - Cloud Server → Smartphone
-  - Update the optimal evacuation route in real-time.
+  - Update the optimal evacuation route in real-time

 ### 7. Environment settings